being-Striver/Kubernetes/cheatsheet.md

  - `kubectl run nginx --image=nginx --dry-run=client -o yaml`

  Create a Service named redis-service of type ClusterIP to expose pod redis on port 6379:
- -kubectl expose pod redis --port=6379 --name redis-service --dry-run=client -o yaml(this will automtically use pod's label as selector)
+ - `kubectl expose pod redis --port=6379 --name redis-service --dry-run=client -o yaml` (this will automtically use pod's label as selector)
- -kubectl create service clusterip redis --tcp=6379:6379 --dry-run=client -o yaml(This will not use the pods' labels as selectors; instead it will assume selectors as app=redis)
+ - `kubectl create service clusterip redis --tcp=6379:6379 --dry-run=client -o yaml` (This will not use the pods' labels as selectors; instead it will assume selectors as app=redis)

  Create a Service named nginx of type NodePort to expose pod nginx's port 80 on port 30080 on the nodes:
- -kubectl expose pod nginx --port=80 --name nginx-service --type=NodePort --dry-run=client -o yaml
+ - `kubectl expose pod nginx --port=80 --name nginx-service --type=NodePort --dry-run=client -o yaml`

-   Generate Deployment with 4 Replicas
+ Generate Deployment with 4 Replicas:

-  -kubectl create deployment nginx --image=nginx --replicas=4
+- `kubectl create deployment nginx --image=nginx --replicas=4`

- kubectl describe nodes --- it will give much sense about node.
+- `kubectl describe nodes` --- it will give much sense about node.

- kubectl cluster-info --it will tell you where controlplane is running and where is coreDNS is running. kubectl cluster-info dump --to see further investigation at cluster level
+- `kubectl cluster-info` --it will tell you where controlplane is running and where is coreDNS is running.
+- `kubectl cluster-info dump` --to see further investigation at cluster level

- kubectl replace --force  -f nginx.yaml  --first it will delete the pod and replace with new one. (when you edit the pod definition file, this command can be used) kubectl get pods -o wide --- it will show more details kubectl get pods --watch --
+- `kubectl replace --force  -f nginx.yaml`  --first it will delete the pod and replace with new one. (when you edit the pod definition file, this command can be used)
+- `kubectl get pods -o wide` --- it will show more details
+- `kubectl get pods --watch` --

- command to list every object within prod environment(including pods, replicasets, deployements, services etc) --kubectl get all --selector env=prod
+ command to list every object within prod environment(including pods, replicasets, deployements, services etc):
+ - `kubectl get all --selector env=prod`

  to apply multple filter condiitons:
-  --kubectl get pods --selector env=prod --selector bu=finance --selector tier=frontend
+- `kubectl get pods --selector env=prod --selector bu=finance --selector tier=frontend`

 to apply taint on node01:
-  --kubectl taint node <node-name> key=value:<taint-effect>
+- `kubectl taint node <node-name> key=value:<taint-effect>`

-  How do we untaint a node?
+How do we untaint a node:
-  -kubectl taint node <node-name> key=value:<taint-effect>-  (adding a hyphen at the end will remove taint)
+- `kubectl taint node <node-name> key=value:<taint-effect>` -  (adding a hyphen at the end will remove taint)

-  kubectl taint node controlplane node-role.kubernetes.io/control-plane:NoSchedule-   => to untaint the controlplane node
+- `kubectl taint node controlplane node-role.kubernetes.io/control-plane:NoSchedule`-   => to untaint the controlplane node

   ERROR: